 Choose a campaign from the list or create a new one.
 If you create a new campaign, enter its name and budget.

 The system creates single keyword ad groups (SKAGs) by default, if you don’t deactivate this option.

 In the Keyword creation settings, you can select match types for your keywords.
 The system can also generate cross-group negative keyword lists to avoid competition between your ad groups.

-From here, you can save your campaign to CSV or send keywords directly to Google Ads.
+From here, you can save your campaign to CSV or send keywords directly to Google Ads or Microsoft Advertising.